-Effective January 1, 2019, the Company adopted and accounts for its leases under ASC 842, Leases ("ASC 842"), using the modified retrospective transition approach, as applied to the earliest comparative period presented.
-At the inception of an arrangement, the Company determines whether the arrangement is or contains a lease.
+In accordance with ASC Topic 842, Lease Accounting, at the inception of an arrangement, the Company determines whether the arrangement is or contains a lease.
 Leases with a term greater than one year are recognized on the consolidated balance sheet as a right-of-use ("ROU") asset and current and non-current lease liabilities, as applicable.
 The Company has made an accounting policy election, known as the short-term lease recognition exemption, which allows the Company to not recognize ROU assets and lease liabilities that arise from short-term leases (12 months or less) for any class of underlying asset.
-The Company typically only includes an initial lease term in its assessment of a lease arrangement.
 Options to renew or options to cancel a lease are not included in the Company's assessment unless there is reasonable certainty that the Company will renew or will not cancel, respectively.
-The Company monitors its leases on a quarterly basis.